base-org/pessimism/docs/architecture/etl.markdown

 </div>
 {% endraw %}

-**NOTE:** The process graph used in the ETL is represented as a _DAG_ (Directed Acyclic Graph), meaning that no bipartite edge relationships should exist between two processs (`c1`, `c2`) where `c1-->c2` && `c2-->c1`.
-While there are no explicit checks for this in the code software, it should be impossible given that all processs declare entrypoint register dependencies within their metadata, meaning that a process could only be susceptible to bipartite connectivity in the circumstance where a process registry definition declares inversal input->output of an existing process
+**NOTE:** The process graph used in the ETL is represented as a _DAG_ (Directed Acyclic Graph), meaning that no bipartite edge relationships should exist between two processes (`c1`, `c2`) where `c1-->c2` && `c2-->c1`.
+While there are no explicit checks for this in the code software, it should be impossible given that all processes declare entrypoint register dependencies within their metadata, meaning that a process could only be susceptible to bipartite connectivity in the circumstance where a process registry definition declares inversal input->output of an existing process

 ### Path

 Paths are used to represent some full process path in a DAG based `ProcessGraph`.
-A path is a sequence of processs that are connected together in a way to express meaningful ETL operations for extracting some heuristic input for consumption by the Risk Engine.
+A path is a sequence of processes that are connected together in a way to express meaningful ETL operations for extracting some heuristic input for consumption by the Risk Engine.

 ### Path States